-The mission of The Trinity Edwards Springs Protection Association (TESPA) is to protect the Trinity and Edwards aquifers, the springs that flow from this interconnected system, and protect these waters for the people and wildlife who use and depend on them.
+The mission of The Trinity Edwards Springs Protection Association (TESPA) is to protect the Trinity and Edwards Aquifers, the springs that flow from this interconnected system, and these precious waters for the people and wildlife who use and depend on them.

 TESPA Board of Directors